 From 2013 to 2018, Dr. Grymes served as the Chair of the Department of Music, during which time he oversaw initiatives that led to the expansion and diversification of the music faculty, curriculum, and student body.
 During his tenure as Chair, the Department of Music gained five new faculty positions and increased the percentage of women and minorities on the full-time music faculty by more than 40%.
 In addition to leading the initiative to create the "Pride of Niner Nation" Marching Band, Dr. Grymes established a Gospel Choir, a World Drumming Ensemble (in collaboration with the Department of Dance), and a Musical Theatre Workshop (in collaboration with the Department of Theatre).
 He introduced new curricula in Composition, Elective Studies, and Jazz Studies, and collaborated with the Departments of Dance and Theatre to create a Certificate in Musical Theatre.
 Music major enrollment grew by more than 60% over the five years he served as Chair, including a 30% increase in the percentage of students from historically underrepresented backgrounds.
 During Dr. Grymes’s tenure as department chair, UNC Charlotte secured accreditation from the National Association of Schools of Music for the first time in institutional history.

 Dr. Grymes holds a baccalaureate degree in Music Education from Virginia Commonwealth University and a master's degree in Music Performance (bassoon) from The Florida State University.
 While a graduate student at Florida State, Dr. Grymes was a member of Albany (GA) and Tallahassee Symphony Orchestras and played professionally throughout the southeast, including performances with the Alabama and Jacksonville Symphony Orchestras.
-Dr. Grymes also earned a master's degree in Musicology, a Certificate in Early Music, and a Ph.D. in Musicology from Florida State, which has recognized his contributions to the field of musicology with a Faculty Citation for Distinguished Achievement in Scholarly Research in Music.
+Dr. Grymes also earned a master's degree in Musicology, a Certificate in Early Music, and a Ph.D. in Musicology from Florida State, where he taught courses in music appreciation, music literature, music history, and bassoon.
+Florida State has recognized his contributions to the field of musicology with a Faculty Citation for Distinguished Achievement in Scholarly Research in Music.